juxt/astro-website/src/data/get-started/discovery.md

 direction: 'left'
 ---

-We talk with stakeholders from across your organisation and run deep-dive sessions to discuss the systems and features we'll build.
+We talk with stakeholders from across your organization and run deep-dive sessions to discuss the systems and features we'll build.
 We run face-to-face meetings and white-boarding sessions, we consume the documentation and design artefacts you have already, and we take copious notes.
 Discovery might happen over a half-day, or many days for larger projects.

 Our goals during discovery are: